daattali/beautiful-jekyll/_posts/2017-01-04-don-t-bother-with-an-ip-just-ping-a-vm.md

 published: true
 title: 'Don''t bother with IPs, ping VMs'
 ---
 One thing that we all do quite regularly is pinging servers.
-In a medium/big environment there can be a lot of VMs and I can't remember all the IP address or even the hostnames, which is annoying when I want to ping one of them.
+In a medium/big environment there can be a lot of VMs and I can't remember all the IP addresses or even the hostnames, which is annoying when I want to ping one of them.
 It's still easy to find on the web client or with PowerCLI but it would be even easier to just **ping the VM**.

 The purpose of this script is to ping a VM object in PowerCLI on all its IP addresses.
 Of course the VMware Tools need to be installed for it to work.

-Instead of looking for what is the IP or the hostname of this VM, we just **ping it using Get-VM**.
+Instead of looking for what is the IP or the hostname of this VM, we just **ping a VM object**.

 For example if a VM has 3 virtual NICs and 3 IP addresses, by pinging this VM, a ping will be issued to all 3 IPs.